| Overview | Start Page |

 xzdb.help() #Get protocols and setup instructions

-#transfer your datasets to current folder, check everything ok to run next step.
+# Transfer your datasets to the current folder, check everything is OK to run next step.

-xiaopei.input.all() #Build database in current folder and copy them to R package.
+xzdb.input.all() #Build the database in current folder and copy them to R package.

-#After this step, R always use your own dataset instead of example dataset
+# After this step, R always uses your own dataset instead of the example dataset

-XZDB.Run() # lunches browser, if you already finished running xiaopei.input.all(), it will use your own dataset instead of example dataset
+XZDB.Run() # launches browser; if you already ran xzdb.input.all(), it will use your own dataset instead of the example dataset

-Use the Print/Export tab to obtain detailed search results.
+Go to the Search tab to obtain detailed search results.

-Example: searching CDK13 and NCBP2 returns all matching rows across all datasets.
+Example: exact searching CDK13 and NCBP2 returns all matching rows for either CDK13 or NCBP2 across all datasets.

-The app generates three files automatically: - Full results
+The app generates three files to “Output” automatically:

-Use the Check tab to: - See which datasets include a specific gene
+Use the Check function to: - See which datasets include a specific gene

-- Quickly confirm if the gene exists in the database
+- Confirm if the gene exists in the database

 Open the Output files tab to: - Preview a result file (using the red Preview Selected button)